HIV – PCR

 Comments

-No HIV-1 or HIV-2 RNA detected.
+HIV-1 and HIV-2 RNA not detected

-A non-reactive test result does not exclude the possibility of infection with HIV.
-Persons in high risk groups who are non-reactive should be retested for up to three (3) months following possible exposure to HIV or on presentation of symptoms compatible with HIV infection.
+Does not exclude the possibility of infection with HIV.
+Individuals in high-risk groups who are HIV-1 and HIV-2 RNA not detected should be retested for up to three (3) months with HIV serology following possible exposure to HIV or on presentation of symptoms compatible with HIV infection.

-HIV-1 RNA detected.
+HIV-1 RNA detected

-HIV-2 RNA detected.
+HIV-2 RNA detected

-HIV-1 and HIV-2 RNA detected.
+HIV-1 and HIV-2 RNA detected

-Pregnant patients and infants (less than 24 months of age) should be referred to a Paediatric HIV specialist for counselling on vertical HIV transmission prevention and/or management of the newborn, and for follow-up testing.
+Pregnant patients and infants (less than 24 months of age) should be referred to a paediatric HIV specialist for counselling on vertical HIV transmission prevention and/or management of the newborn, and for follow-up testing.

 Invalid

 Unable to determine result due to interfering substances.
+Recollect and submit a new specimen for testing.

 Reporting